SoftwareBrothers/better-docs/README.md

 ### typedef(import(...))

-better-docs also has one extra plugin for handling typescript'like types imports like:
+better-docs also has one extra plugin for handling typescript'like types imports like (it has to be one-liner):

 ```
-/**
- * @typedef {import('./some-other-file').ExportedType} ExportedType
+/** @typedef {import('./some-other-file').ExportedType} ExportedType */
- */
 ```

 It simply removes that from the code so JSDoc wont throw an error.
 In order to use it add this plugin to your plugins section: